NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 This will be done within `Fluid_Solver::eval_forces()` which itself will invoke separate force eval functions.

+Pressure, Viscosity and Surface Tension forces are each computed individually, and then summed together to define the particle force (these will then be scaled by the density prior to integration).

 ##### Pressure

 As we don't use the Projection method for SPH, we use pressure computed from density, to define the negative pressure gradient force to apply to the particles to approximate incompressibility.
 To calculate this we need to get the density at each particle via the smoothing kernel from this we can derive areas of high pressure from high density and use a negative pressure gradient based force to move particles to areas of lower pressure.